If you have a food allergy, a package label can be your best friend. Read it closely and you'll keep yourself safe.

 Stick with packaged and labeled foods.
-Foods from salad bars, deli counters, and bakeries are more likely to accidentally have your allergy triggers in them.
+Avoid the temptation to try things from salad bars, deli counters, and bakeries.
+They're more likely to accidentally have your allergy triggers in them.

-Read food labels every time you buy a product -- even if it's something you buy every week.
-Food manufacturers change ingredients all the time.
-A food that has been safe for you and your family may not always be.
+Read food labels every time you buy a product.
+Stay on your toes even for stuff that you buy every week.
+Food companies change ingredients all the time.
+Just because something has been safe for you in the past doesn't mean it always will be.

-If you see an ingredient you're not sure about, be careful.
+Use caution if you see an ingredient you're not sure about.
 Look it up first.
-Consider contacting the manufacturer if you need more info.
+You can also contact the manufacturer if you need more info.